braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 # Tealium

-> Tealium is a universal data hub and customer data platform composed of EventStream, AudienceStream, and iQ Tag Management that enables you to connect mobile, web, and alternative data from third-party sources.
+> [Tealium](https://tealium.com/) is a universal data hub and customer data platform composed of EventStream, AudienceStream, iQ Tag Management that enables you to connect mobile, web, and alternative data from third-party sources.
 Tealium’s connection to Braze enables a data flow of custom events, user attributes, and purchases that empower you to act on your data in real-time.

 ![Tealium Overview][22]{: style="border:0;"}

 The Braze and Tealium integration allows you to track your users and route data to various user analytics providers.
 Tealium allows you to:
-- Sync Tealium audiences with [AudienceStream]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_audience_stream/) to Braze for use in Braze campaign and Canvas segmentation.
+- Sync Tealium audiences with [AudienceStream]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_audience_stream/) to Braze for use in personalizing Braze campaigns and Canvases or building segments.
 - [Import data across platforms](#choose-your-integration-type).
-Braze offers both a [side-by-side](#side-by-side-sdk-integration) SDK integration for your Android, iOS, and web applications and a [server-to-server](#server-to-server-integration) integration for your backend services.<br><br>
+Braze offers both a [side-by-side](#side-by-side-sdk-integration) SDK integration for your Android, iOS, and web applications and a [server-to-server](#server-to-server-integration) integration that can be used within any platform that can report event data.<br><br>

 {% tabs %}
 {% tab EventStream %}
 Tealium EventStream is a data collection and API hub that sits at the center of your data.
 EventStream handles the entire data supply chain from setup and installation to identifying, validating, and enhancing incoming user data.
 EventStream takes real-time action with event feeds and connectors.
 Listed below are the features that make up the [EventStream](https://community.tealiumiq.com/t5/Customer-Data-Hub/Introduction-to-EventStream/ta-p/20387#toc-hId--2077371752).
 - Data sources (installation and data collection)
 - Live events (real-time data inspection)
 - Event specifications and attributes (data layer requirements and validation)